andy-lyttle/handbell-notation/README.md

 <img src="set-handbells.png" alt="set-handbells" width=256>

-Changes the note head for all of the selected notes (or all notes in the score if nothing is selected) to standard, and sets the color to black.
+Changes all selected notes to use standard note heads, and sets the color to black.
 This is intended for changing handchime notes to handbells.

 Dots and accidentals belonging to the selected notes will also be updated, but stems, hooks and beams will only be updated if they are included in the selection.
 They will be included if you select a range, but not if you select only individual note heads.
 Rests and other elements, even if selected, will be ignored.

-If any of the selected notes use some note head other that standard or diamond, you'll get an error; fix these manually, or exclude them from your selection.
+If any of the selected notes use some note head other than standard or diamond, you'll get an error; fix these manually, or exclude them from your selection.

+If nothing is selected, you'll get an error.

 ### Set Selected Notes to Handchimes

 <img src="set-handchimes.png" alt="set-handchimes" width=256>

-Changes the note head for all of the selected notes (or all notes in the score if nothing is selected) to diamond, and sets the color to red (if you like).
+Changes all selected notes to use diamond note heads, and sets the color to red (if you want).
 This is intended for changing handbell notes to handchimes.

 The first time you use the plugin in a particular score, you will be asked to choose your preferred color.
 Bright red is best for printing (it looks different